josephpconley/josephpconley.github.io/_posts/2019-10-03-leadership-aboard-the-santa-fe.md

 type: post
 tags: [books, leadership, cto]
 title: Leadership Aboard the Santa Fe
-subtitle: I will trust but certify that you read this article...
+subtitle: I will trust but certify that you read this article
 published: true
 ---